 This is also the place some of Lyon's most majestic museums call home, especially the Musée des Beaux-Arts (one of France's best fine arts museums) and the very modern and stylish Musée des Confluences, where the two Lyon rivers meet at the southern tip of the Presqu'île.

 It is an intriguing museum, dressed in a spectacular steel envelope appropriate for what styles itself as an institution that tells the story of humanity.
-Get your ticket ahead of time and skip the line - they can be long.

 And finally, one of the outstanding sights of this part of town is the Fresque des Lyonnais, a giant mural (one of many in Lyon) which represents 31 local VIPs – artists, creators, chefs, inventors...